Ali-syr/my-setup-neovim/README.md

-before you want use text, find text this work on neovim you should download ripgrep
+before you want use find text work on neovim, you should download ripgrep